 Under the Corporations Act, ASX must notify ASIC as soon as practicable after a person becomes or ceases to become a director, secretary or senior manager of ASX Clear, including when a person changes from one of those positions to another.
-Changes to senior risk management personnel are also notified to the Bank.
+Changes to these positions and senior risk management personnel are also notified to the Bank.